BardicDefense/purple-hack/README.md

 worn, shabby, and ruined.
 (You can indicate this simply by adding a (n) next to new items when you first acquire them, erasing and replacing as things change.)
-Used, worn, and shabby items still function just as well as their new counterparts; they're just more prone to breaking at the most inopportune moments.
+Used, worn, and shabby items still function just as well as their new counterparts; they’re just more prone to breaking at the most inopportune moments.

 Objects are subject to a decay roll after:

 - One month of normal use, in normal conditions

 - Three days of wilderness use

 - One day of dungeon use

 - Armour: Receiving a natural-20 hit

 - Weapons: Rolling a natural 1 to hit

 - Food: Every day, fresh food decays one level automatically, and then roll as usual.